 The one drink I love to have, rain or shine, is Thai iced tea.
 I mostly associate this drink with Asian restaurants in the US because it’s literally served at almost every single one.
 I’ve had it at Vietnamese restaurants, Chinese restaurants, and of course Thai restaurants.
 It has a signature orange color with an earthy, sweet flavor combination that comes from a mixture of black tea and condensed milk.
-I really wanted to recreate the feeling I get drinking Thai iced tea, so I made these mochi muffins!
-These Thai tea mochi muffins have a pillowy texture with all the flavors of Thai iced tea.
+I really wanted to recreate the feeling I get drinking Thai iced tea, so I made these yummy chewy muffins with mochi flour!
+These mochi Thai tea muffins have a pillowy texture with all the flavors of Thai iced tea.

 Where does Thai tea come from?